OlleLindgren/pyrefact/README.md

 * Invert `if`/`else` to put the smaller block first.
 * Rename variables, functions and classes with conventions.
 * Rewrite defaultdict-like use of dictionaries with `collections.defaultdict()`
+* Formats lines that are longer than 100 characters with `black`

 ### Performance